 Paralegals billing hourly must know how to log portions of hours worked accurately.
-To quickly track and calculate hours without cutting yourself short or padding your time, lawyers (and paralegals) bill in standard time increments.
-Most lawyers bill by 1/10th of an hour (or six-minute) increments.
+To quickly track and calculate hours without cutting yourself short or padding your time, both lawyers and paralegals bill in standard time increments.
+Most lawyers and paralegals bill by 1/10th of an hour (or six-minute) increments.

 Of course, not all law firms use billable hours exclusively or at all.
-Firms that price their legal services using an alternative billing structure may consider their paralegal’s work time when setting those fees.
+If a firm prices their legal services using an alternative billing structure, paralegal work time will be considered when setting those fees.
 These alternative fee arrangements include fixed or flat fees, contingency arrangements, retainer, sliding scale, or subscriptions.

-However, law firms need to know that most state guidelines prohibit paralegals from setting fees.
+However, paralegals need to know that most state guidelines prohibit paralegals from setting fees.

 Learn more about common billing increments and tools to calculate them.

-Lawyers calculate hourly rates based on several factors.
-As noted in Guideline 8 of the ABA Model Guidelines for the Utilization of Paralegals, lawyers are permitted to charge “market rates” for paralegal services instead of actual costs.
+Law firms calculate hourly rates based on several factors.
+As noted in Guideline 8 of the ABA Model Guidelines for the Utilization of Paralegals, law firms are permitted to charge “market rates” for paralegal services instead of actual costs.

-With this in mind, lawyers should set their paralegals’ hourly billing rates reasonably.
-Lawyers should also consider factors like:
+With this in mind, paralegals’ hourly billing rates should be set reasonably.
+Consider factors like:

-- A paralegal’s experience.
-A highly trained paralegal with many years of experience can complete a legal task more efficiently than a brand-new paralegal, so the rate should reflect that.
+- Experience.
+A highly-trained paralegal with many years of experience can complete a legal task more efficiently than a brand-new paralegal, so the rate should reflect that.

-- The market rates for paralegal billing in the firm’s geographical location.
+- The market rates.
+Paralegal billing rates may vary depending on the firm’s geographical location.